tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   the same public key, with different X.509 parameters.
 Delegated credentials, which rely on a cryptographic binding between the entire certificate and the delegated credential, cannot.
-* Each delegated credential is bound to a specific version of TLS and signature algorithm.
-This prevents them from being used for other protocols or with other signature algorithms than service owner allows.
+* Each delegated credential is bound to a specific signature algorithm.
+This prevents them from being used with other, unintended, signature algorithms.

 ## Related Work